-When $k=\CC$ and $d$ is an integer, we say an isometry a {\it Hodge isogeny of degree d} if it is also a morphism of Hodge structures.
-In particular, if $d=1$, then it is the classical Hodge isometry we usually talk about.
+In particular, if $d=1$, then it is the classical Hodge isometry that we usually talk about.
 Clearly, a $d$-admissible rational Hodge isomorphism is a Hodge isogeny of degree $d$.
 In terms of spinor norms, we can generalize Shioda's theorem \ref{thm:shiodaoriginal} to admissible rational Hodge isogenies. \begin{proposition}[Shioda's trick on admissible Hodge isogenies] \leavevmode \begin{enumerate} \item A $d$-admissible Hodge isogeny of degree $d$